MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Implementing-New-Workflow-Events-and-Responses.md

     ShowWorkflowStatus := CurrPage.WorkflowStatus.PAGE.SetFilterOnWorkflowRecord(RECORDID);
     ```

  You have now enabled a new workflow scenario by implementing the required workflow event and response in the application code.
-The workflow administrator can now select the workflow event and workflow response from the **\($ N\_1501 Workflow $\)** window to define new or edit existing workflows.
+The workflow administrator can now select the workflow event and workflow response from the **Workflow** window to define new or edit existing workflows.
 For more information, see [How to: Create Workflows](How-to--Create-Workflows.md).

 ## See Also
  [How to: Create Workflows](How-to--Create-Workflows.md)